-A few weeks ago I tried creating yeast-free, gluten free English muffins, but only tried once and it didn’t work out.
-So, I thought this time around I’d start with a yeast recipe.
-I used the my favorite gluten-free bread recipe.
+A few weeks ago I tried creating yeast-free, gluten free English muffins, but only tried once, and it didn’t work out very well.
+So, I thought this time around, I’d start with a yeast recipe.
+I used my favorite gluten-free bread recipe.

 - Glutino also makes them, but they contain soy lecithin.
 Update – Feb.
 1, 2016: I’ve read wonderful reviews.

-- Food For Life has them in Brown Rice and Multi Seed, and are soy-free.
+- Food For Life has them in Brown Rice and Multi-Seed, and are soy-free.

-- Foods By George makes one that is very fluffy, and is also soy-free.
+- Foods By George makes one that is very fluffy and is also soy-free.

 - Ener-G Foods makes gluten free English muffins, but they contain tofu (soy).
 However, they are dairy-free and egg-free.
 They don’t taste anything like an English muffin, but they make an awesome sandwich roll or toast!
 They’re light, too!

 Looks like an English muffin.
 Tastes like an English muffin.
 But it's a gluten free English muffin!
 Who would've known!

-- 1 cup water, heated to 115°F
+- 1 cup water, heated to 110°F

-- 1 packet or 2 1/4 teaspoons instant dry yeast
+- 1 packet or 2-1/4 teaspoons instant dry yeast

 - 1 cup potato starch

-- 1/2 cup tapioca flour/starch
+- 1/2 cup tapioca flour

 - 1/4 cup flax seed meal

-- 3/4 teaspoons sea salt
+- 3/4 teaspoon salt

-- 2 teaspoons gluten-free apple cider vinegar (I use Heinz)
+- 2 teaspoons gluten-free apple cider vinegar

-- 1/4 cup extra virgin olive oil
+- 1/4 cup extra-virgin olive oil

-- Gluten free spray oil for pan and rings (or oil)
+- Gluten-free spray oil (or oil), for pan and rings

 - Whisk together the dry ingredients; set aside.